 With her cheeks burning, Linsan headed toward the side where there was a bar with bottles behind it.

 One of the men in the chairs stood up.
 He was an older, balding man with weathered skin and rough hands.
-“Hey, Hab, you said the good rooms were taken by a pretty lady?”
+Dense, swirling tattoos covered his hands from his knuckles clear up to his elbows.
+The designs reminded her of Old Gab’s.
+“Hey, Har, you said the good rooms were taken by a pretty lady?
+That her?”

 Cal looked at the bar.
-“How could you say that, Hab?
+“How could you say that, Har?
 I come here every game, every time.
 You know I’m good.”

 A ripple of laughter filled the room.